Crash Course (web series): Production

 In an interview with Entrepreneur, Crash Course producer and Sociology host Nicole Sweeney detailed:

 Every year we have a big pitch meeting to determine what courses and things we're going to do the next year.
 In that meeting, we talk about a number of different things, but the rising question that motivates that meeting and then down the line as we're making decisions about what we're doing is what we think would be most useful for people.

 To make its content as useful as possible to viewers, the Crash Course channel hires experts relating to the topics of its series to work on the show.
 The Missoula-filmed series are produced and edited by Nicholas Jenkins, while Blake de Pastino serves as script editor.
 The Indianapolis-filmed series is produced and edited by Stan Muller, Mark Olsen, and Brandon Brungard.
 Script editing is credited to Meredith Danko, Jason Weidner composes music for the series, and Sweeney serves as a producer, editor, and director for Crash Course.
 Raoul Meyer, an AP World History teacher and Green's former teacher at Indian Springs School, wrote the World History series, with John providing revisions and additions.
 Sweeney has said that she and the respective host go over each script after it is edited to assess it for content.

 Sweeney also stated that each ten-minute episode takes about an hour to film.
 The Philosophy series and all series relating to science (with the exception of Computer Science) were filmed in a studio building in Missoula, Montana that also houses SciShow.
 The Biology and Ecology series were filmed in front of green screen, but from the Chemistry season onward, each series was filmed on new custom-built sets.
 The Computer Science series and all series on the humanities (excepting Philosophy and Economics) were filmed in a studio in Indianapolis, Indiana.
 In addition, Economics was filmed at the YouTube Space in Los Angeles, while Crash Course Kids was filmed in a studio in Toronto, Ontario.
 Crash Course Kids was directed by Michael Aranda and produced by the Missoula Crash Course team.

-Once filmed, an episode goes through a preliminary edit before it is handed off to the channel's graphic contractor.
-Graphic design for all of the series except Biology and Ecology is provided by Thought Café (formerly Thought Bubble), and the sound design and music for these series are provided by Michael Aranda (and in later series, his company Synema Studios).
+Once filmed, an episode goes through a preliminary edit before it's handed off for an animation pass.
+Graphic design for all of the series except Biology and Ecology was provided by Thought Café (formerly Thought Bubble) until their final work on the Religion series in 2025.
+Animation is now handled by Complexly.
+The sound design and music for these series are provided by Michael Aranda (and in later series, his company Synema Studios).